 Per-Connection Bytes and Duration

 Not in this stream. netlogger records the decision — the moment the kernel approved, denied, or bypassed an outbound connection.
 Byte counts and durations belong to the L7 proxy lifecycle, not the decision point.
-Forverdict=allowed records, the matching Envoy access log carries bytes_sent, bytes_received, duration_ms.
+Foraction=allowed records, the matching Envoy access log carries bytes_sent, bytes_received, duration_ms.
 Operators pivot from a netlogger record to the corresponding Envoy record by 5-tuple at query time.
-For verdict=denied records there are no bytes to record — no traffic flowed.
-For verdict=bypassed records, only the netlogger record exists — Envoy and CoreDNS enforcement are skipped under bypass by design.
+For action=denied records there are no bytes to record — no traffic flowed.
+For action=bypassed records, only the netlogger record exists — Envoy and CoreDNS enforcement are skipped under bypass by design.

 Sock_ops-based per-connection byte tracking inside BPF is not on this stream’s roadmap.
 It would double the BPF surface area, leave UDP/connectionless flows without an analogous signal, and overlap with Envoy’s access-log emission for the cases where it matters.